By Ashley Peterson

 Over the few days I spent with them backstage, I got to witness a lot of conversations between the director, Rhona Baron, and her crew.
 Many came to her with general guidance on improving their scenes or simply seeking reassurance that they were ready.
 Rhona gave great insight and advice to each and every woman as she sat in the chair getting painted all shades of gold and silver for her role as the moon.
 The grace and insight she gave to these actresses was beautiful, and I started to realize that these women had largely written their own scenes with Rhona’s assistance to bring them to life and onto the stage.
 If you’ve been in theater, you know that this is not particularly common in the industry.
 This collaborative process was so intriguing to me.
 While I was painting up Rhona to be this beautiful, ethereal moon (if you know her, it truly suited her), we got to talking about my experience with burlesque and why I do it.
 After a while, she asked if I was interested in joining Dangerous Women for their next production, to which I thought, “HELL YES!” although I am sure I said that in a more tactful way at the time.
 The feeling remained; I was jazzed and got invited to the first brainstorming session.

 Dangerous Women was started at Faith Lutheran Church in Leavenworth, WA, by Susan Butruille and Mandi Wickline.
 It was Women’s History Month, and they presented skits of different women who made a mark in history.
 Susan had asked Rhona if she would like to join them multiple times, but Rhona had taken a decade-long hiatus from the arts.
 She experienced burnout, something I know as a creative is a very real feeling and extremely hard to move through.
 After a few years, Rhona finally said yes and joined them as they shifted from the church to the Snowy Owl Theater, also located in Leavenworth, WA.
 Re-entering the art world, Rhona did not want to do the cutesy nice stuff any longer.
 She had worked with youth through the Salmon Festival, as well as many other art-based education in the valley.
-Rhona has a degree in painting and drawing, with a major in environmental science.
+Rhona has a degree in painting and drawing, with a minor in environmental science.
 She has blended the two to create her method of edutainment.
 She came back with more edge and anger and needed to express this.
-She called her good friend out east, Arie Gabinet, to help her write her scene.
+She called her good friend out east, Ari Gabinet, to help her write her scene.
 She chose Jane Addams, performing a gritty rhyme inspired by hip-hop.
 Rhona describes her as being a “sassier woman than she is,” and although he is a man, they work wonderfully together to write the narrative parts of the Dangerous Women productions, as well as her own personal scenes in the show.

 Originally, the Dangerous Women shows had no theme; rather, it was individual women bringing the scenes they had created together to make a presentation.
 During the second year at the Snowy Owl Theater, Rhona suggested they go with a theme and a one-word title.
 They landed with “Spellbound.”
-This show started with a group number written by Rhona and her friend Arie, blending rap and Gregorian chant.
+This show started with a group number written by Rhona and her friend Ari, blending rap and Gregorian chant.
 In the third year at Snowy Owl, they themed the show “Victorious,” highlighting the women who helped win their right to vote.
 During our interview, Rhona recited a piece from the show:

 “Wash the clothes and stir the pot,